BrightspaceUI/core/helpers/README.md

 // returns true/false whether the element is focusable isFocusable(node, includeHidden, includeTabbablesOnly, includeDisabled)

-// returns true/false whether the element has :focus-visible or .focus-visible applied isFocusVisibleApplied(node)

 // returns true/false whether the :focus-visible is supported isFocusVisibleSupported()

-// returns true and focuses on node or its nearest focusable ancestor;
-// or false if node and its ancestors are not focusable tryApplyFocus(node)
 ```

 ## Gesture - Swipe